My name is Jennie Hughes and I am the founder of FourTherapy.

 My approach is intentionally patient-centred and bespoke, working together with my patients to optimise their outcomes, by targeting treatments to achieve their individual goals and functional requirements.

-I also teach Pilates in group classes and through private 1:1 sessions.
+I also teach Pilates through private 1:1 sessions.
 My interest in Pilates came from my MSK physiotherapy background, when I used to turn to Pilates-based exercises to help patients in their rehabilitation and recovery from injuries.

 I quickly saw the benefits of Pilates on patients' strength, posture, balance and general well-being.
 This, combined with my pelvic health experience, encouraged me to start teaching ante-natal and post-natal Pilates.